Jehosephat/dex-bots/follow-bot/FOLLOW_BOT_README.md

 - Consider increasing `slippageTolerance` in config.json
 - Review the actual vs expected slippage in logs
 - Example: `Actual: 8.5%, Max: 5.0%` - increase max to 10%

+#### "GALA amount below minimum threshold"
+- Check if the trade involves GALA and the amount is below the threshold
+- Adjust `galaMinimumThreshold` in config.json if needed
+- Example: `GALA input amount (25) below minimum threshold (50)` - increase threshold or accept smaller trades

 #### WebSocket disconnections
 - Check network connectivity